 Educators share how a free vaping prevention curriculum has helped their students

-To help schools address this pressing issue, Truth Initiative and Kaiser Permanente collaborated with the American Heart Association to produce a national youth vaping prevention curriculum Vaping: Know the truth.
-The curriculum offers a modern approach to guide teachers and educate youth about the dangers associated with e-cigarette use, giving them the facts about e-cigarettes and resources to quit through This is Quitting, a first-of-its-kind text message program that is already helping more than 500,000 youth and young adults on their journeys to quit.
+To help schools address this pressing issue, Truth Initiative offers the national youth vaping prevention curriculum Vaping: Know the truth, which has reached 1.5 million students with the facts about nicotine addiction and resources to quit.
+The free, digital curriculum offers a modern approach to guide teachers and students through the dangers associated with e-cigarette use, giving students the facts they need to make informed decisions about nicotine use.
 The entire curriculum can be accessed online at no cost through the leading social impact education innovator, EVERFI.

 Here is what some educators who have shared the self-led course with their students have to say about their experiences.